DisnakeDev/disnake/CONTRIBUTING.md

 We've recently migrated from `pdm` to [`uv`][uv] for dependency and environment management for local development, in hopes of a developer experience with less friction.

 1. delete `pdm.lock` and `.pdm-python`
-2. run `uvx nox -s dev`to recreate the .venv, refresh installation of pre-commit, and install all dependencies for the nox environments.
+2. run `uv run noxfile.py -s dev`to recreate the .venv, refresh installation of pre-commit, and install all dependencies for the nox environments.

 ### Migrating `pdm`'s scripts to `nox`